ZENO-Group/TLPhotoPicker/README.md

 ## Written in Swift 5.0

-TLPhotoPicker enables application to pick images and videos from multiple smart album in iOS, similar to the current facebook app.
+TLPhotoPicker enables your application to pick images and videos from multiple smart album in iOS, similar to the current facebook app.

 ## Demo 🙉